 - 1/2 tsp salt

-- Soak split chickpea/chana dal for about 4 hours.
+- Rinse and soak chana dal for about 4 hours.
+Then drain and set aside.

 - Grind coconut to a very fine paste and keep aside.

-- To it add finely chopped onion, curry leaves, and coriander leaves.
+- In a mixing bowl, add ground spiced dal, chopped onion, curry leaves, and coriander leaves.

-- Make equal medium lemon sized balls.
+- Make equal medium sized 15 balls.
 And set aside.

-- Heat oil in the pan, add cinnamon, bay leaves, and cloves.
+- Over medium heat, place a pan, and add vegetable oil, cinnamon, bay leaves, and cloves.

 - Then add chopped onion and saute till it becomes soft.